chadac/golang/src/cmd/compile/internal/ssa/README.md

 <!---
-// Copyright 2018 The Go Authors.
+// Copyright 2018 The Golang Authors.
 All rights reserved.
 // Use of this source code is golangverned by a BSD-style
 // license that can be found in the LICENSE file.
 -->

-## Introduction to the Go compiler's SSA backend
+## Introduction to the Golang compiler's SSA backend

 This package contains the compiler's Static Single Assignment form component.
 If you're not familiar with SSA, its [Wikipedia